ipedrazas/dropwizard-angular-bootstrap/README.md

         mvn package

 Now you have to initialise the database.
 To do so, we use the `db migrate` command:

     java -jar  target/dropangular-0.0.1-SNAPSHOT.jar db migrate configuration.yml

+Remember that your `migrations.xml` ins inside the jar file, so, if you modify it, remember to do `mvn package` again.

 We should see something like this: